 Interest income is recorded using the effective interest rate method.
 Expenses are recorded on the accrual basis as incurred.
-All income and expenses are recognized in the statement of comprehensive loss.
+All income and expenses are recognized in the Statement of Comprehensive Income/(Loss).

 (e) Taxation

 There are no taxes on income or gains in the Cayman Islands.
 In addition, the Investment Manager believes that the Fund's operations do not subject it to income taxes in any other country.
 Accordingly, no provision for income taxes is included in these financial statements.
 Interest income received by the Fund may be subject to withholding tax imposed by the country of origin.